ouspg/CloudAndNetworkSecurity/1.Network_Security/misc/lightweightVM_instead_of_kali.md

 Xubuntu linux | osboxes:xubuntu
 Ubuntu server | ubuntu:linux

-You are all set to deply the network with terraform now!
+You are all set to deploy the network with terraform now using this lightweight image.
+It has the required tools installed for lab 1!